Amenability and Acyclicity in Bounded Cohomology Theory: Preliminaries

 \subsection{Induction modules}

-We recall next the analogue of the Eckmann-Shapiro lemma for the bounded cohomology of (discrete) groups~(see~\cite[10.1]{monod}).
+We recall the analogue of the Eckmann--Shapiro lemma for bounded cohomology~(see~\cite[Section~10.1]{monod} and Remark~\ref{rem:coeff:module}).
 This identifies the bounded cohomology of a subgroup $H \leq \Gamma$ with the bounded cohomology of $\Gamma$ with coefficients in the induction module.

 \begin{defi}[Induction module] Let $\Gamma$ be a discrete group and let $H \leq \Gamma$ be a subgroup.
 Let $V$ be a (dual) normed $\mathbb{R}[H]$-module.
 The \emph{induction module} $\textbf{I}_H^{\Gamma} V$ is the (dual) normed $\R[\Gamma]$-module $\ell^\infty(\Gamma, V)^H$ of $H$-invariant bounded functions $f \colon \Gamma \to V$; the $\Gamma$-action on $\textbf{I}_H^{\Gamma} V$ is given by right translation, i.e., $(g \cdot f)(x) = f(x g)$ for $g, x \in \, \Gamma$. \end{defi}